Rural Livelihood Diversification

 In India's agrarian economy, 86.2% of all farmers own less than 2 hectares of land (roughly about the size of 3.5 football fields) which only accounts for 43.6% of the total crop area, according to the 10th Agricultural Census of India 2015-2016.

-Fact is - rural incomes typically comprise of a combination of agriculture on your own land, sharecropping on others lands, rearing and sale of livestock and livestock products, chopping and sale of firewood, fishing, and other social entreprises, that I have been documenting as part of an ongoing series.
+Fact is - rural incomes typically comprise of a combination of agriculture on your own land, sharecropping on others lands, rearing and sale of livestock and livestock products, chopping and sale of firewood, fishing, and other social enterprises, have been documented as part of an ongoing series.